11 Perspective Taking Examples for Emotional Intelligence

 Perspective taking is the psychological ability to understand another person’s thoughts, feelings, and viewpoint while recognizing that their experience may differ from your own.

-In psychology, perspective taking refers to a cognitive empathy skill where a person mentally steps into another individual’s position to interpret their motivations, beliefs, and emotional state.
+In psychology, perspective-taking is a cognitive empathy skill in which a person mentally steps into another individual’s position to interpret their motivations, beliefs, and emotional state.

 Researchers describe it as a key component of cognitive empathy, distinct from emotional empathy.

-According to Galinsky et al. (2005), perspective taking improves social coordination, negotiation outcomes, and conflict resolution2.
+According to Galinsky, perspective taking improves social coordination, negotiation outcomes, and conflict resolution2.

 Key Characteristics